emrecanduran/MySQL-Relational-Database-for-Small-Fictitious-Business/README.md

 helps in identifying the entities and relationships that are needed to be included in the database design and also helps in identifying any potential issues with the database schema design.
 ERD is widely used in database design and is an essential tool for developers, database administrators, and other stakeholders involved in the development and maintenance of a database system.

+### What is EER?

+EER (Enhanced Entity-Relationship) diagrams are an extension of ER diagrams and include additional concepts and constructs such as subtypes, supertypes, and generalization.
+EER diagrams have additional features that allow more complex relationships between entities and enable developers to create more precise models of a database system.
+For example, EER diagrams can model a hierarchy of entities, where each entity type is a subset of a more general entity type.